-Pending approval by the University Senate, the Graduate School of Architecture, Planning, and Preservation proposes to offer a joint program leading to the degree of Master of Science in historic preservation and the degree of Master of Science in urban planning.
-The proposed program will require students to enroll for 90 points of credit, which must be earned in six terms in residence in the Graduate School of Architecture, Planning, and Preservation.
-Contact the Admissions Office for information on the status of this new program.
+The Graduate School of Architecture, Planning, and Preservation offers a joint program leading to the degree of Master of Science in historic preservation and the degree of Master of Science in urban planning.
+A student must enroll for 90 points of credit, which may be earned in six terms in residence in the Graduate School of Architecture, Planning, and Preservation.